EvgeniiZorin/Handbook_Databases/SQL.md

 ## Foreign key

-Makes a connection between two tables via their joint column.
+A foreign key makes a connection between two tables via their joint column.

+A foreign key in one table usually references a primary key in another.

 A Foreign keys enforce data integrity, making sure the data confirms to some rules when it is added to the DB.

 ```sql
 -- Create foreign key upon creation of the table